-The Governor's Representative for Highway Safety is the Safety Division Director.
+The Governor's Representative for Highway Safety is the NDDOT's Deputy Director for Driver and Vehicle Services.
 The Safety Division Director reports directly to the NDDOT Deputy Director for Driver and Vehicle Services who reports to the NDDOT Director.
 The NDDOT Director is a cabinet member of the Governor.